top of page

 Our sommeliers for the both evenings skillfully interwove interesting Parisian facts with wine knowledge making for a delightful evening.
 All fare was prepared by the O Chateau staff.
 The foie gras, in particular, was impressive.

-O Chateau Wine Bar Paris
+O Chateau Wine Bar in Paris

-O Chateau Wine Bar Paris
+O Chateau Wine Bar in Paris

 A new discovery was Wine Tasting in Paris….a modern wine tasting salon in the 5th arrondissement.
 The sommelier, Thierry, conducting the tasting gave one of the best presentations on wine I’ve ever attended.
 A demonstration packed with bits of local color and wine knowledge together with great wine in a cool environment.
 Definitely something to plan to do.